Messi, Ronaldo & the winners and losers from the Champions League last-16 draw | Goal.com

 The Bundesliga outfit surprisingly came through a difficult Champions League group that included Real Madrid and Inter, though they failed to beat either side over four games and qualified thanks to heavy wins over Shakhtar Donetsk.

-Guardiola has come unstuck against inferior sides in Europe, such as Monaco, Tottenham and Lyon, before during his time at City, but his team will be overwhelming favourites against a side that currently sit eighth in the German top-flight.
+Guardiola has come unstuck against inferior sides in Europe, such as Monaco, Tottenham and Lyon during his time at City, but his team will be overwhelming favourites against a side that currently sit eighth in the German top flight.

 Loser: Lionel Messi